bodo-ai/PyDough/documentation/functions.md

 - The second argument is the delimiter string.
 - The third argument is the index of the part to extract.
 This index can be positive (counting from the start, 0-based) or negative (counting from the end, -1 is the last part).

-If the index is out of range, `GETPART` returns an empty string.
-If the delimiter is an empty string, the function raises an error.
+If the index is out of range, `GETPART` returns `None`.
+If the delimiter is an empty string, the function will not split the input string and the first part will be the entire string.

 ```py
 # Extracts the first name from a full name